-Techniquely, you don’t need anything if you want to propose.
+You don’t really need anything to propose.
 Just you and her.

 Modern proposals have gotten far more technical than they used to be.
-Here is our list of some of the things that you are going to want to have ready for the big proposal:
+Here is our list of some of the things that you are going to want to have ready for your wedding proposal:

 - A ring.
 The most popular type of ring is a diamond ring, but it doesn’t have to be that way.
 See below

-- A camera (or cell phone with a high-quality lens) or ideally a photographer
+- A camera or cell phone with a high-quality lens (or perhaps a professional photographer)

 - A script for your proposal speech.
 Keep it short.
 See below